BlueBytesInterface/sprint2/README.md

-# This is NewCast web application.
+# This is Now Cast web application.
 ![](welcome.PNG)

 ## Login